coders-school/cpp-fundamentals/module1/04_loops.en.md

 } while(condition)
 ```

-Code in loops `while` or `for` it may not be fulfilled even once the condition is never met.
+Code in `while` or `for` loops may not be executed even once if the condition is never met.

-Loop code `do/while` will be performed at least once.
+Code in `do/while` loop will be performed at least once.

 ___

-## Task
+## Exercise

 Add a function `printString`.
-It is to print the text given as the first argument as many times as the value of the number given as the second argument.
-[Download the task][homework]
+It is supposed to print the text given in the first argument as many times as the value of the number given in the second argument.
+[Download the exercise][homework]

 ```cpp
 #include <iostream>